utPLSQL/utPLSQL/docs/userguide/running-unit-tests.md

 # Run by Tags

 In addition to the path, you can filter the tests to be run by specifying tags.
-Tags are defined in the test with the `--%tags`-annotation.
+Tags are defined in the test with the `--%tags`-annotation ([Read more](annotations.md#tags)).
 Multiple tags are separated by comma.
 If multiple tags are set, all tests with __any__ of them specified are run.

-Example Procedure:
 ```sql
 begin
   ut.run('hr.test_apply_bonus', a_tags => 'test1,test2');
 end;
 ```
-Example Function:
 ```sql
 select * from table(ut.run('hr.test_apply_bonus', a_tags => 'suite1'))
 ```